Sustainable home decor is a growing trend that lets you create a beautiful living space while being kind to the planet.

 14. Sustainable Bamboo Shelves

-You can find bamboo shelves in many shapes and sizes.
+These shelves look stylish and help you organize your space.
 They work well in any room, from the bathroom to the living room.

 Bamboo grows quickly and doesn’t need much water or pesticides.
 This makes it a very sustainable material for furniture.